"The train has left the station."

 Siobhan warned:

 Josh emphasized SAP's unique strength.
 SAP has data spanning the entire enterprise.
 From supply chains to sales to finance.
-That means SAP can:
+That means SAP:

 SAP doesn't try to solve everything alone.
-That's why they built an open ecosystem connecting different partners, including Reejig.
+That's why they built an open ecosystem.
+It connects different partners, including Reejig.

 Amy Wilson summed it up:

-"Reejig creates a skills ontology, but that's a byproduct of their Work Intelligence.
-Work Intelligence is the tip of the spear for workforce transformation."
+"Reejig creates a Work Context layer.
+But that's a byproduct of their Work Intelligence.
+Work Intelligence is the tip of the spear for workforce redesign."

 Josh explained that bringing Reejig into the ecosystem gives SAP customers:

 Both Siobhan and Josh were clear.
-AI will transform work.
+AI will redesign work.
 But it must not leave people behind.

 Siobhan's rallying cry: